zacksmash/lantern/@core/docs/database.md

 # Database

 Lantern’s database layer intentionally mirrors Laravel’s “DB” documentation: configure named connections, run raw queries via a fluent facade, and manage transactions with familiar helpers.
-There’s no ORM yet, but the foundations feel identical.
+When you want Active Record style models, reach for [Mason](./mason.md) – it builds on the same manager and adopts Laravel’s API in TypeScript.

 ## Configuration